Why CNX Resources Corporation [CNX] is a riskier Long-Term Investment

 CNX Resources Corporation [NYSE:CNX]: Analyst Rating and Earnings

-Professional stock traders oftentimes make sure they verify what some leading Wall Street voices have to say about a potential buy.
-Currently, in relation to CNX Resources Corporation [CNX], the latest Wall Street average recommendation we can view is from the fiscal quarter that will be ending in the month of 3/30/2020.
+Pro stock traders frequently make sure to pay attention what expert market analysts are saying about a potential stock buy.
+Regarding CNX Resources Corporation [CNX] right now, the most recent ratings from Wall St. analysts that we can see right now is regarding the quarter that’s slated to end in 3/30/2020.
 On average, stock market experts give CNX an Overweight rating.
-The average 12-month price forecast for this stock is $10.04, with the high estimate being $17.00, the low estimate being $7.00 and the median estimate amounting to $12.00.
-This is compared to its latest closing price of $10.60.
+The average 12-month price forecast for this stock is $9.99, with the high estimate being $17.00, the low estimate being $7.00 and the median estimate amounting to $12.00.
+This is compared to its latest closing price of $10.76.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for CNX Resources Corporation [CNX] is sitting at 4.17.
 This is compared to 1 month ago, when its average rating was 3.80.